shaworth/Spectralight-CNC-Conversion/README.md

 **Overview**

-This site outlines how to run your SpectraLight CNC mill without using the computer card.<br/>  The impatient should follow [this link](spectralight0200parallelportadapter/) for plans detailing a $5.00 cable.<br/>  This cable enables control of your mill without requiring the computer card.<br/>  Better yet, using this adapter allows you to control your mill using any of the standard controller packages such as EMC2, Mach3, TurboCNC and many others.
+This document outlines how to run your SpectraLight CNC mill without using the computer card.<br/>  The impatient should follow [this link](spectralight0200parallelportadapter/) for plans detailing a $5.00 cable.<br/>  This cable enables control of your mill without requiring the computer card.<br/>  Better yet, using this adapter allows you to control your mill using any of the standard controller packages such as EMC2, Mach3, TurboCNC and many others.

 * * *